Thwart U.S. veto or await new president? WTO has leadership dilemma | Politics

-Trump has described the WTO as "horrible" and biased towards China and threatened to leave and it is difficult to imagine his administration would acquiesce by Nov.
+Trump has described the WTO as "horrible" and biased towards China and threatened to leave, and it is difficult to imagine his administration would acquiesce by Nov.
 9, when the WTO will hold a meeting designed to appoint its new leader.
-Even if he loses the election, he will remain in office until January 20, making any early resolution even less likely.
+Even if Trump loses the election, he will remain in office until Jan.
+20, inauguration day, making any early resolution even less likely.

 It would not be the first time the WTO has faced a roadblock over its leadership.
-It has in the past found ways round them.
+In the past it has found ways round them.
 In 1999, two candidates divided WTO members, with a compromise finally found to give each a term.
 New rules were then put in place to avoid a repeat.

 Candidates least likely to attract a consensus "shall withdraw", the 2003 rules say, with a vote to be taken "as a last resort".
 Korea's Yoo could withdraw, but her team did not respond on Thursday to questions about her future intentions.
 HUMILIATION